 Playing Sports with Braces

 Game, Set, Match — we have great news for athletes!
-You can still play sports even while undergoing orthodontic treatment!
-If you do play sports, it's recommended that you wear a mouthguard to protect your teeth and your appliance.
-Let your doctor know if you need help finding the right mouthguard for the best protection.
+You can still play sports even while undergoing orthodontic treatment.
+If you do play sports, it is recommended that you wear a mouthguard to protect your teeth and your appliance.

 - Clean the retainer thoroughly once a day with a toothbrush and toothpaste.
 Use warm but not hot water.
 Brushing retainers removes the plaque, and eliminates odors.
-Efferdent® or other orthodontic appliance cleaners can be used but do not take the place of brushing.
+Orthodontic appliance cleaners can be used but do not take the place of brushing.

 - When your retainer is not in your mouth, it should ALWAYS be in its case.
 Pets love to chew on them!